romkazor/idlak/docs/tangle_voices.rst

 The tangle scripts in the idlak-egs directory are responsible for training models for voices using different data sources.
 A location independant voice directory is created once the script is finished.
 Briefly the process is as follows:
-Numbering matches the steps in the run.sh for the Idlak examples.

 0. Download the audio and text data and prepares the inputs for training.
 1. Decomposes the speech using a vocoder (currently using the Idlak / Kaldi mcep vocoder)